 Child tax allowance:

-The tax-free child allowance is set to increase to 3.414 euros in 2026, and to 6.828 euros for married employees.
+The tax-free child allowance increased to 3.414 euros in 2026, and to 6.828 euros for married employees.

 child benefit:

-From January 2026, child benefit will increase uniformly by four euros to 259 euros per month for each child.
-The family benefits office will automatically adjust the amounts and pay them out at the new rate from January.
+From January 2026, child benefit will be a uniform €259 per month for each child.
+The family benefits office will automatically adjust the amounts and pay them out at the new rate from January onwards.

 Vehicle tax: